dmis-lab/PerceiverCPI/README.md

 # PerceiverCPI
 A Pytorch Implementation of paper:

-**PerceiverCPI: An iterative cross-attention network for compound-protein interaction prediction**
+**PerceiverCPI: A cascaded cross-attention network for compound-protein interaction prediction**

 Ngoc-Quang Nguyen , Gwanghoon Jang , Hajung Kim and Jaewoo Kang